1881 AAA Championships: Summary

 Walter George (Moseley Harriers) was the defending champion in both one mile and four miles, but he had been ill since the spring and was not at his best.
 In the one mile he was challenged by Bernhard Wise, an Australian studying at Oxford University.
 William Snook (Moseley H.) took the lead for the first 200 yards, then George went to the front to try push the pace and take the sting out of the Australian.
 Wise stuck to his shoulder until with around three hundred yards to go a small gap opened up and Wise moved ahead and then gradually the gap widened out to around six yards by the finish.
 440 yards splits are as follows: 59.0, 2:04.5 (65.5), 3:13.0 (68.5), 4:24.4 (71.4).
 Disappointed by his performance George did not contest the four miles.

-Thomas Ray of Ulverston Cricket Club broke his own world record in the pole vault.
+Thomas Ray of Ulverston Cricket Club broke his own world record in the pole jump.
 He held the world record from September 1879 to July 1891, improving it nine times from 11ft 2 3/4in (3.42m) to 11ft 6 5/8in (3.52m).
 Maurice Davin (Ireland) equalled the world record in the hammer.
 Edmund Baddeley had thrown 98ft 10in (30.12m) at the Amateur Athletic Club championship in 1878 and this remained the world record until June 1883.
 In finishing second in the 440 yards William Phillips became only the second amateur to beat 50 seconds for 440 yards, albeit slightly downhill, a feat achieved by no other amateur until 1886.

 There were no heats in the field events, some of which had only two or three competitors.
 It was customary at the time for race winners only to have their performances recorded, therefore, in the tables below other competitors are shown with the distance each man was behind the man in front.
 Field event performances are shown in feet and inches as they were originally measured, with a conversion to metric measurement in parentheses.
 Conversions have been obtained using the International Metric Conversion Tables published by the International Amateur Athletics Federation in 1970.